basnijholt/dotbins/README.md

 # Update tools using only the versions recorded in manifest.json
 dotbins sync --pin-to-manifest

-# See what would be updated without making changes
+# See what is installed
 dotbins status
 ```